-Even better, teak contains its own oils, making it naturally maintenance free, and it can be left out all year long.
-Note that the yellowish-brown color will naturally weather into a silver gray, but we just think that adds character.
-You can also oil it yourself to preserve the color.
+Even better, teak contains its own oils, making it virtually maintenance free, and it can be left out all year long.
+Note that the yellowish-brown color will naturally weather into a silver gray, but we just think that adds character (and you can oil it yourself to preserve the color).

 Another great material for outdoor living is all-weather wicker.
-An alternative to rattan (since real rattan is prone to cracking), this handwoven resin material will not crack, peel, or fade—meaning it lasts virtually forever.
+An alternative to rattan (since real rattan is prone to cracking), this handwoven resin material resists cracking, peeling, or fading—meaning you can enjoy it for seasons to come.

 If you love the idea of metal frames for your backyard sofa or chairs, be sure to choose 100 percent aluminum.
 This preferred material is rust free on its own, and all of our outdoor options feature an additional powder coating.
 This is especially beneficial in saltwater environments like Florida, as the powder coating gives maximum protection.

-And because strength matters too, another quality of aluminum is its superior, heavy gauge strength (not to mention the modern, streamlined look it adds to your outdoor living room).
+And because strength matters too, another quality of aluminum is its superior, heavy gauge strength (not to mention the modern, streamlined look it adds to your outdoor living space).